Yes, I realize it’s not in all actuality called the Sears Tower anymore.

 Note- do not do that.

-As brave as our third grader was to jump up and be Ferris for a few minutes, she was a little apprehensive of going out on THE LEDGE.
+As brave as our third grader was to jump up and be Ferris for a few minutes, she was a little apprehensive about going out on THE LEDGE.

 DA DA DUM.